Urobotos/Sandworm/README.md

 ### 🔌 Remote Power Control via Relay:
 > **Note:** If you have used the `♻️ Automatic installer` via command line, you **do not need** to manually add the `[power printer]` block below (It has already been installed into your `moonraker.conf`).<br>
-> You can skip this section and continue with the rest of the setup.
+> • In that case, you can skip this section and continue with the rest of the setup.

 To enable relay-based power control, add the following to your `moonraker.conf` file:<br>